-Kerry Duffy is Senior Counsel at the firm.
+Kerry Duffy is a Principal of the firm.
 She is a member of the firm’s Business Litigation Group and has engaged in complex civil litigation at both the trial and the appellate levels.
 Ms. Duffy has been involved in multiple high value complex litigation cases.
 She is experienced in pre-litigation e-discovery counseling as well as managing the preservation, collection, review and production of electronic information.

 Prior to joining the firm, Ms. Duffy practiced in Oakland, California, specializing in bankruptcy litigation.
 She was a judicial extern to the Honorable Randall J. Newsome (Ret.), Chief Judge of the United States Bankruptcy Court, Northern District of California.
 While in law school, Ms. Duffy was an extern in the Office of the United States Trustee of the United States Department of Justice, San Francisco Division.